duncanleo/go-plantower/README.md

 # go-plantower
 This is a command-line utility to read data off a Plantower sensor (serial-based).
+See releases for pre-built binaries.

-# Usage
+### Usage
 ```shell
 $ go-plantower -h
 Usage of go-plantower: